Sophie Germain: Her work on Fermat's Last Theorem

-Then the first case of Fermat's Last Theorem holds true for p.

 Germain used this result to prove the first case of Fermat's Last Theorem for all odd primes p < 100, but according to Andrea Del Centina, "she had actually shown that it holds for every exponent p < 197".
 L. E. Dickson later used Germain's theorem to prove the first case of Fermat's Last Theorem for all odd primes less than 1700.

 In an unpublished manuscript titled Remarque sur l'impossibilité de satisfaire en nombres entiers a l'équation x^{p} + y^{p} = z^{p}, Germain showed that any counterexamples to Fermat's theorem for p > 5 must be numbers "whose size frightens the imagination", around 40 digits long.
 Germain did not publish this work.
-Her brilliant theorem is known only because of the footnote in Legendre's treatise on number theory, where he used it to prove Fermat's Last Theorem for p = 5 (see Correspondence with Legendre).
+Her theorem is known only because of the footnote in Legendre's treatise on number theory, where he used it to prove Fermat's Last Theorem for p = 5 (see Correspondence with Legendre).
 Germain also proved or nearly proved several results that were attributed to Lagrange or were rediscovered years later.
 Del Centina states that "after almost two hundred years her ideas were still central", but ultimately her method did not work.

 Work in philosophy

 In addition to mathematics, Germain studied philosophy and psychology.
 She wanted to classify facts and generalize them into laws that could form a system of psychology and sociology, which were then just coming into existence.
 Her philosophy was highly praised by Auguste Comte.

 Two of her philosophical works, Pensées diverses and Considérations générales sur l'état des sciences et des lettres, aux différentes époques de leur culture, were published, both posthumously.
 This was due in part to the efforts of Lherbette, her nephew, who collected her philosophical writings and published them.
-Pensées is a history of science and mathematics with Germain's commentary.
-In Considérations, the work admired by Comte, Germain argues that there are no differences between the sciences and the humanities.
+Pensées is a collection of personal notes on scientific subjects (the writings of Tycho, Newton, and Laplace), aphorisms, and philosophical reflections.
+In Considérations, the work admired by Comte, Germain argues that there are no substantive differences between the sciences and the humanities.